intel/intel-extension-for-transformers/intel_extension_for_transformers/backends/neural_engine/docs/Deploy and Integration.md

 ### Run the inference by Engine

-Parse the yaml and weight bin to Engine Graph
+Parse the yaml and weight bin to Engine Graph throught Python API

 ```
 from intel_extension_for_transformers.backends.neural_engine.compile.graph import Graph